Crepes

 Instructions

 - In a medium bowl, whisk together the eggs and milk.
-Whisk in the salt, sugar, and flour until well combined and no lumps remain; set batter aside to rest for 20 minutes (don’t skip this step!)
-Whisk once more before cooking.
+Then whisk in the salt, sugar, and flour until well combined and no lumps remain.

-- Using a spatula or your fingers, loosen the sides of the crepe and gently flip in the pan; cook for another 45 seconds.
+- Using a spatula or your fingers, loosen the sides of the crepe and gently flip in the pan.

 - Transfer crepes to a plate.
 Repeat until all batter is gone.